zhouyulab/igia/README.md

 For IGIA assembled transcripts, isoF and isoA are the most reliable annotations.
 For details, please refer IGIA manuscript.

+Note: TSS and TES will use the annotated sites and the sites predicted by TGS data.
+See the `*.bed6` file for the data set used for transcript reconstruction.

 # Instructions for use

 To run IGIA with single-threaded mode, you can execute: